jamesheald/COIN/README.md

 end
 ```
-The adaptation data should be a vector with one element per trial (use NaN on trials where adaptation was not measured), and there should be an equal number of adaptation measurements per participant (the *i*-th average adaptation measurement is the average *i*-th adaptation measurement across participants).
+Adaptation should be a vector with one element per trial (use NaN on trials where adaptation was not measured), and there should be an equal number of adaptation measurements per participant (the *i*-th average adaptation measurement is the average *i*-th adaptation measurement across participants).

 After the object array has been created, call the objective_COIN method:
 ```